New students who are entering the college for the first time should follow the version on this page.

 (Level I Certificate)

-(Block Scheduling available at Richland College)
+(Block Scheduling available on Richland Campus)

 - Students pursuing this award program are waived from the Texas Success Initiative (TSI) standards, but must meet course prerequisites.